sawdog/pysense/README.md

 # pySense
-Sense Energy Monitor API Interface [WIP]
+Sense Energy Monitor API

-Systematic access to the Sense monitor data.
+API access to the Sense monitor data.
 Exploratory work on pulling data from Sense to be used in other tools - Smartthings, ActiveTiles, etc.

-Python version based on the work done here in Powershell: https://gist.github.com/mbrownnycnyc/db3209a1045746f5e287ea6b6631e19c
+This is a Python 3.7 implementation based on the work done here in Powershell: https://gist.github.com/mbrownnycnyc/db3209a1045746f5e287ea6b6631e19c

 ### Contributors
-This is a fork of: https://github.com/kbickar
+This is now a fork of (https://github.com/kbickar) a fork (https://github.com/sscottbonline/sense)

 ### Todo

-- Continue expand on the CLI:
+- Continue the development of a fully functional CLI for accessing the APIs:
   - ensure entry_point is functional
 - Make YML path more configurable: check ENV first, then path we'll be using in doker, then lastly, the package